 Talk: Talking in a way that encourages babies and young children to babble, talk, and respond will help them to understand what they later read.

 Read: Shared reading (interactive reading) is the single more important activity to help children get ready to read.

 Write: Reading and writing both represent spoken language, and pre-writing begins with fine and gross motor skills.

 Play: Symbolic play (using one object to represent another), dramatic play (acting out and retelling stories), and role playing help children develop language, learn to express themselves, and to connect with their world.

 Help get your child Ready 2 Read with resources from the Montana State Library.

 Check out the weekly early literacy tips from the Ready 2 Read Texting program!
 You can sign up for FREE with a cell phone by texting "SIGNUP" to 406-204-3583 and you will receive three texts a week with ideas and suggestions on how to help your child develop early literacy skills.
 The tips are easy to do, and don't require any prep work.

 Public Library Association Early Literacy Activities Calendar

 Lewis & Clark Library purchases the rights to share the Public Library Association (PLA) Early Literacy Activities Calendar with the caregivers and families in our community.
 Each month provides skills-building activity suggestions, book lists, rhymes, and songs based on the Every Child Ready to Read® practices of early literacy.
-Stop in at your local library branch to pick up the monthly PLA Early Literacy Activities Calendar, or you can download them from our website.
+Stop in at your local library branch to pick up the monthly PLA Early Literacy Activities Calendar.